viniciuscoassis/viniciuscoassis/README.md

 <h3 align="center">A passionate Backend developer from Brazil</h3>
 <h4 align="center">Currently diving into web3 developing </h4>

-- 🌱 I’m currently learning **Vue with quasar and Solidity development with Foundry**
+- 🌱 I’m currently learning **Aws solutions and Solidity development with Foundry**

 - 👨‍💻 All of my projects are available at [https://github.com/viniciuscoassis](https://github.com/viniciuscoassis)